VIDEO LIBRARY

 Although you don’t want players running into the back of an opponent, in this instance, the player in black hits a drop and stands back square from the shot, this means that there is no access to either side possible.
 In this instance, the player in black is more at fault.
 The player in yellow pushed up high and anticipated the drop.
 The striker would have been able to make a good return but the opponent was not making every effort to avoid the interference, therefore a stroke is awarded to the striker.

-The striker had direct access but instead took an indirect path to the ball and then requested a let for interference; not let is the correct decision.
+The Striker had direct access but instead took an indirect path to the ball.
+The incoming striker’s initial movement went too far up the court and which then caused the interference.
+A no let is the correct decision.

 The striker would have been able to make a good return but the opponent was not making every effort to avoid the interference, a stroke is awarded to the striker.